Open Accessibility Menu

 • Mats available or you can bring your own

-Movement Therapy helps to mend and transform your nervous system.
-In this therapy group, you will learn the protective patterns of your nervous system, how to track the felt sensations throughout your body, and how to reprogram old stuck patterns.
+Movement Therapy helps to mend and transform the nervous system.
+In this therapy group, clients learn the protective patterns of the nervous system, how to track the felt sensations throughout the body, and how to release stuck patterns.
 These stuck patterns can lead to physical illness, anger, irritability, rapidly fluctuating moods, aggression, and avoidance.
-In addition to learning the science of the nervous system, you will learn movement and breath techniques that aid in the release of the stuck patterns and associated trauma while healing the body and mind.
+In addition to learning the science of the nervous system, clients will learn movement and breath techniques that aid in the release of the stuck patterns and associated trauma while healing the body and mind.

 • Evidenced-based tools to manage anger and anxiety, behavior challenges, and stressful experiences

 Research shows body-based strategies are essential for managing anger and anxiety, behavior challenges, and stressful experiences.
-Movement Therapy for Kids uses a variety of evidenced-based techniques to teach kids how to feel safe, calm, and balanced.
-Kids learn movement and breathing practices that help release stuck stress patterns and build a healthy body and mind.
-Each family will have a pre-session for assessment and orientation, as well as a re-assessment and follow-up session after the series ends.
+Movement Therapy for Families uses a variety of evidenced-based techniques to teach kids and parents how to feel safe, calm, and balanced.
+Kids and their caregivers learn movement and breathing practices that help release stuck stress patterns and build a healthy body and mind.
+Each family will have a pre-session for assessment and orientation.

 Starting Point Therapy Group